waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # Active Investigations

+## Current Puzzles
+### Route 36 'Odd Tree' Puzzle
+- **Objective:** Get past the tree blocking the path at (35, 9).
+- **Observations:**
+  - The tree is a unique 'WEIRD_TREE' sprite that wiggles.
+  - Lass Dana's dialogue at (49, 8) confirms this tree blocks the way to Goldenrod City.
+  - A Fisher at (44, 9) mentioned he couldn't break it with a punch.
+  - A Youngster in Violet City mentioned a 'wiggly tree' that 'squirms and dances'.

+#### Solution Discovery Log
+- **Hypothesis 1:** Interacting with the tree by pressing 'A' will trigger an event.
+  - **Test 1:** Stood at (36, 9), faced the tree, and pressed 'A' with Ignis (Quilava) in the lead.
+  - **Result:** No text appeared, no event triggered.
+Interaction failed.
+  - **Conclusion:** A simple 'A' press with Quilava as the lead Pokémon is not the solution.

+- **Hypothesis 2:** The lead Pokémon affects the interaction with the tree.
+  - **Test 1 (Ignis):** Stood at (36, 9), faced the tree, and pressed 'A'.
+Result: No text appeared, no event triggered.
+Interaction failed.
+  - **Test 2 (Aether):** Stood at (36, 9), faced the tree, and pressed 'A'.
+Result: No text appeared, no event triggered.
+Interaction failed.
+  - **Test 3 (O):** Stood at (36, 9), faced the tree, and pressed 'A'.
+Result: No text appeared, no event triggered.
+Interaction failed.
+  - **Test 4 (Glyph):** Stood at (36, 9), faced the tree, and pressed 'A'.
+Result: No text appeared, no event triggered.
+Interaction failed.
+  - **Conclusion:** Hypothesis 2 is disproven.
+The lead Pokémon has no effect on a simple 'A' press interaction with the tree.

+- **Hypothesis 3:** The tree must be interacted with from the tile directly below it (35, 10).
+  - **Test Plan:** Move to (35, 10), face up, and press 'A'.

 ## Untested Hypotheses
 - Test the damage of EMBER vs. QUICK ATTACK on a Water-type.
 - Test one-way ledges (`LEDGE_HOP_DOWN`) by trying to move up *and sideways* off them to fully verify movement restrictions.